History menu >

 Malcolm Hillier Crew

-Malcom Hillier Crew is remembered by a uniquely decorated memorial at the north west corner of the cemetery.
+Malcolm Hillier Crew is remembered by a uniquely decorated memorial at the NW corner of the cemetery, just behind the nuns' burial plot near the entrance.

 The memorial reads: